Social norms approach: Evaluation

 An especially important part of summative evaluation is the assessment of market saturation and reach.
 Clearly, if a social norms campaign does not reach very much of its intended audience, then its potential effectiveness decreases.
 If researchers can demonstrate that their campaign had high reach, then that strengthens the connection of the intervention to positive outcomes.
 It also lets researchers know what methods are effective for distributing the campaign.
 It is necessary for an audience to be exposed to campaign messages frequently to change misperceptions.
 However, overexposure is possible, leading to a loss of credibility and habituation.
 Thus, it is important to determine the proper dosage of the campaign in order to achieve maximum effectiveness.
 Silk et al. provide a comprehensive evaluation of a socials norms campaign related to mental health among college students, revealing positive outcomes for students who were exposed to the social norms campaign (e.g., greater likelihood to visit the university's counseling center).

 Once the evaluation is complete, it has the potential to help the intervention.
 Summative evaluation not only tells whether a program is working, but it can also feed new messages and new campaigns by providing new, updated data.

 Glossary

-The following are key terms discussed in this article that are relevant to the Social Norms Approach:
+The following are key terms relevant to the social norms approach: